Charles Binaggio: Death

-On the night of April 6, 1950, Binaggio and his underboss, Charles "Mad Dog" Gargotta (a notorious enforcer within the Kansas City family), were called to meet some unknown persons at the First Ward Democratic Club near downtown Kansas City.
+On the night of April 6, 1950, Binaggio—aged 41—and his underboss, Charles Gargotta (a notorious enforcer within the Kansas City family), were called to meet some unknown persons at the First Ward Democratic Club near downtown Kansas City.
 Binaggio left his driver/bodyguard, Nick Penna, at the Last Chance saloon, at a tavern owned by the mob, saying that he would return in a few minutes.
 Binaggio and Gargotta then borrowed a car and drove off to the Democratic Club.

 Shortly after 8 P.M., residents in apartments above the Democratic Club heard several shots.
 Eight hours later, a cab driver going to a nearby cafe noticed that the club door was open; he also heard water running inside.
 The police were called and they found the bodies of Charles Binaggio and Charles Gargotta inside the club.
 Binaggio was seated at a desk and Gargotta was lying inside the front door.
 Both men had been shot in the head four times with separate .32 caliber revolvers.
 The police theorized that Gargotta had been trying to escape the club when he was shot in the back of the head.
 As for the running water heard by the cabbie, it came from a broken toilet and was unrelated to the hit.

 Some people theorized that Binaggio and Gargotta were murdered by St. Louis gunmen; others said the hitmen came from Chicago.
 However, it is most likely that the two mob bosses were killed by members of their own crime family under orders from the Mafia Commission in New York.
 The probable organizer of the hit was Gizzo, who no doubt received the leadership of the Kansas City family as a reward.
 In any case, the murderers were never found.

 Over 1,200 mourners attended Binaggio's funeral service at Holy Rosary Church and 10,000 people watched the funeral procession to the cemetery.
-Binaggio was buried in Mount Saint Mary's Cemetery in Kansas City, Missouri.
+Binaggio was buried in Mount Saint Mary's Cemetery, in Kansas City, Missouri.